OoMNoO/chess-cpp/README.md

 # chess-cpp
-The unfinished and abandoned Chess Game project built with cpp for the cpp class I attended
+The unfinished and abandoned Chess Game project built with cpp for the cpp course I attended